examples/numbers.pl in the Math-PlanePath sources for a

 Points visited

-SB as tree or by rows
+SB as tree and by rows

 CW as tree.